Catrionamcd/ViewsIt-Site/README.md

 # ViewsIt Site

 The ViewsIt site is a social website.
 There are three different type of users for the site, a super user or administrator, a visitor to the site who chooses not to create a profile on the site and a visitor to the site who creates a user profile so they can contribute to the site.
-A visitor to the site can view all of the posts and channels on the site.
-Users can create a new channel or create posts to their own channel or another users channel.
+A visitor to the site can view all of the approved posts and channels on the site.
+Users with a profile on the site can create a new channel or create posts to their own channel or another users channel.
 Once a channel is created it has to be approved by the administrator before a post can be posted to it.
 A post has to be approved by the channel owner before it can be viewed by all visitors to the site.

 ## Multi Screen of the site
 Click on [ViewsIt](https://views-it.herokuapp.com/) to see the site.